 Hey you! 😊 Thanks so much for being here!

-I'm so excited to share with you some extracts of the very first online course about Hawai'i.
+I'm so excited to share with you some extracts of the very first online course about Hawai'i, this time: Hawaiian history.

 The history of the Hawaiian Islands is a sad story about gruesome battles, the rise and fall of the Kamehameha and Kalākaua dynasties as well as the oppression and decline of a rich culture.
 Hawaii's history was gravely impacted by the initial discovery and later the arrival of European settlers and American missionaries and businessmen.
-This article is divded into three parts:
+Learn about:

 1) Discovery and Settlement